NICKELODEON'S ONLINE SAFETY GUIDE

 1. Never give out your personal information online.

 Would you tell a stranger who you are and where you live?
 No way!
 Well chatting online is just like talking to strangers (except online, you can't even SEE them!)
 SO never give anyone your whole name, address or phone number on the Internet, in email, in an instant message or in a chat room.
+Never give your account IDs and passwords out either.
+This should be kept private and no one else should be asking for it!
 And while you're at it, don't post anyone else's information, and be careful telling other people online the name of your school, sports team or favourite hang out.
 That information is yours and we want to keep it that way.

 2. Don't use your real name in your screen name.